barcula/projectAlgorithm/README.md

-# Python-Algorithm
+# Input/Output
-Input/Output - Basics of processorientated design / FH Potsdam / Summer Semester 2015
+Basics of processorientated design / FH Potsdam / Summer Semester 2015

 This repository contains the progress of the developed programming code from the above mentioned Seminar at the FH Potsdam.